 URLScan

-Every submitted URL will have a URLScan analysis performed on it and associated report will be made available.
-To access the URLScan Analysis Report you need to click on the dedicated “URLScan” tab from the analysis report.
+Every submitted URL has a URLScan analysis and associated report.
+Click the URLScan tab from the analysis report.

 URLScan

-The section presents the overall verdicts, scores and tags from various perspectives.
+The section includes the overall verdicts, scores and tags from various perspectives.

-Section presents the screenshot take during the process of accessing the URL in the browser.
+Any screenshots taken during the process of accessing the URL in the browser are included here.

 Side menu

-In the side menu the URLScan report is enabling the users to:
+In the side menu the URLScan report allows you to:

 - Resubmit the URL for another analysis